drewww/breach/docs/plan.md

 In progress notes:
  - fix damage action; abstract it to "ApplyActorEffect"
  - (done) attach template to mouse
- - support spawn effects
+ - (done) support spawn effects
  - (done) add inventory to player, prepopulate it
  - (done) add "Active" component, query the inventory to modify it
-   - has an initial condition problem; how do we get the first one active?
+   - (done) has an initial condition problem; how do we get the first one active?
    -
  - (done) check on line
  - (done) check on wedge
  - (done) check on circle
- - build spawnactor effect options
+ - (done) build spawnactor effect options
  - (done) implement ammo costs (testing available)
  - (done) implement ammo usage
  - (done) implement ammostacks